The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

-In the framework only the concepts defined in a relative way, but rather absolute, are observable.
+In the framework only the concepts defined in a relative way, instead of absolute, are observable.
 A physical observable is redshift $z$, while the absolute global age of the universe is essentially unobservable in our theory.
-In this sense, discussions about the universe evolution should not base on the global age but the redshift.
+In this sense, discussions about the universe evolution should not be based on the global age but the redshift.
 In other words, the quantities being functions of the global age, e.g. $H(t)$, $\rho_{i}(t)$, $\Omega_{i}(t)$ should be replaced by some more physical ones being functions of the redshift: $H(z)$, $\rho_{i}(z)$, $\Omega_{i}(z)$.
-It is no problem that the near current epoch $z\sim0$ always exist in every epoch of the expansion history of the universe, leading to the consequence that an observer at his/her near ``current'' epoch ``always'' find $\left.\Omega_{\Lambda}\right|_{z\sim0}\approx0.64$ no matter what is the absolute epoch he/she lives.
-In this sense, $\rho_{\Lambda}$ is ``always'' comparable with $\left.\rho_{c}\right|_{z\sim0}$ seeing by observers at his/her epoch.
-The word ``always'' is about the relational redshift but rather the absolute history or age, meaning that the value of $\Omega_{\Lambda}$ is fixed with respect to the observers at $z\sim0$, it does not mean $\rho_{\Lambda}$ and $\rho_{c}$ behave in the same way in the expansion history of the universe.
+It is no problem that the near current epoch $z\sim0$ always exist in every epoch of the expansion history of the universe, leading to the consequence that an observer at his/her near ``current'' epoch ``always'' find $\left.\Omega_{\Lambda}\right|_{z\sim0}\approx0.64$ no matter what is the absolute epoch he/she lives in.
+In this sense, $\rho_{\Lambda}$ is ``always'' comparable with $\left.\rho_{c}\right|_{z\sim0}$ seen by observers at his/her epoch.
+The word ``always'' is about the relational redshift instead of the absolute history or age, meaning that the value of $\Omega_{\Lambda}$ is fixed with respect to the observers at $z\sim0$, it does not mean $\rho_{\Lambda}$ and $\rho_{c}$ behave in the same way in the expansion history of the universe.
 As we know, they behave differently about the redshift, $\rho_{c}(z)$ increases with $z$, while $\rho_{\Lambda}$ does not change, resulting to that $\Omega_{\Lambda}(z)=\rho_{\Lambda}/\rho_{c}(z)$ decreases as redshift increases.
 The framework gives a non-dynamical explanation to the coincidence problem, namely why the dark energy is comparable with the critical density now?
-The key to readily understand the coincidence is to use the relational observable (such as redshift) independent to any absolute scale of the universe, avoiding using the quantity such as the global age of the universe defined by an absolute scale look from its outside.
+The key to understanding the coincidence is to use the relational observable (such as redshift) independent of any absolute scale of the universe, avoiding using the quantity such as the global age of the universe defined by an absolute observer looking from outside.
 We will also come back to the coincidence problem in discussing the distance-redshift relation in the next subsection.